MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/inferencingoptionspreview.md

 # Windows.AI.MachineLearning.Preview.InferencingOptionsPreview

 ## -description
-Represents the options for controlling evaluation of a model.
+Represents the inference options for controlling the evaluation of a model.

 ## -remarks

 ## -see-also

 ## -examples
+void SetEvaluationOptionsForModel(LearningModelPreview model)
+{
+    // Set our preference to use the GPU InferencingOptionsPreview options = model.InferencingOptions;
+    options.PreferredDeviceKind = LearningModelDeviceKindPreview.LearningDeviceGpu;

+    model.InferencingOptions = options;
+}